jink-lang/jink-vscode/README.md

 ## Features

 This extension adds support for the [Jink](https://github.com/jink-lang/jink) language!
+Right now it just includes syntax highlighting, but it will be updated with snippets and more features in the future as the language evolves.

 ## Release Notes